 - Using opiates in spite of negative effects

 If you recognize any of these signs in yourself or others, you or someone you know may have an opioid problem and require medical help to safely detox.

 Opioid withdrawal symptoms generally begin somewhere around six hours after the last dose, peak in severity around the 72-hour mark, and last about one week.

 - Leg spasms (“kicking” the habit)

 Guests continue along a personalized, collaborative treatment track following medical detoxification at Royal Life Centers at the Haven in Lacey or RLC at Puget Sound in Sumner.
 Following detox, guests may continue treatment in the more structured setting of our residential inpatient program at RLC at Puget Sound.

-RLC at Sound offers a nine-week outpatient program, where our primary focus is supporting you throughout reintegration on your recovery journey.
+RLC at Sound offers a nine-week program, where our primary focus is supporting you throughout reintegration on your recovery journey.
 Our program consists of three different, three-week treatment phases designed to help you build a healthy foundation and utilize effective coping skills to redefine your life.
 The first phase (PHP) helps you build a foundation for increased personal freedom and self-trust.
-The second phase (IOP) gradually reintegrates you into daily life with therapeutic support, and the third and final phase (IOP) consists of life skills and job readiness training.
+The second phase gradually reintegrates you into daily life with therapeutic support, and transitions you into the third and final phase (IOP), which consists of life skills and job readiness training.

 Nine-week guests reside at Royal Life Housing, our sober living community, complete with amenities and regular UA testing.
 Guests may also continue their recovery with us at the OP level and stay at our guest housing residences.
 Our addiction specialists— case managers, therapists, and in-house sober living staff— are available to support our guests at all stages of their recovery journey.